 Although America has since loudly and proudly declared itself to be a democracy for its citizens’ ability to vote on their representatives every 2 to 4 years, the word “democracy” is never mentioned in either the Declaration of Independence or the United States Constitution.
 In the case of America, our boisterousness about having a democracy was a bit premature.
 We’ve never truly had the technology to have a democracy before.
 However, there still stands the hope that we could have one if we want it.

 The first step is to start local.
 Don’t get caught up in the hoopla of the national sensation of presidential candidates and the fabricated competition the 2 party system manufactures.
 The people who are going to most greatly affect you are the ones you have a greater chance of seeing where you live, in your city, in your county, and in your state.

 The Federal Government was designed to help orchestrate economic trade.
 Considering the capabilities we have of global communication, now, it’s largely a lot of bluster and wastefulness.
 To develop a true democracy, to build a stronger economy, and to create a higher quality of life, we have got to tend better to the small stuff and start living local.

-While the presidential race does have the cosmetic importance of whether we as a people (at least those of of who take part in the oligarchy) are at a point in our evolution where we will elect the first woman, who also happens to have one of the most impressive resumes to ever float through the District of Columbia, or an opinionated man who is the epitome of what most people hate about capitalism and whose greatest virtue is celebrity status.
+While the presidential race does have the cosmetic importance of whether we as a people (at least those of of who take part in the oligarchy) are at a point in our evolution where we could have elected the first woman, who also happens to have one of the most impressive resumes in the District of Columbia, albeit also one of the most mistrusted, or a silver-spooned bragadoccio, the epitome of what most people hate about capitalism.
 It will be interesting to find out who we truly are and what we hold dear, but as we move forward, if we actually want to participate in creating a democracy, our local votes will be the ones that matter most.

 The preceding 1776 word essay contains excerpts from Money, Sex, Power & Faith.